Arajs Kommando: Latvia

 The Arajs Kommando immediately began to participate in Nazi atrocities, including the killing of Jews, Roma, Soviet collaborators, mental patients, as well as punitive actions and massacres of civilians along Latvia's border with the Soviet Union.
-Their first order from Stahlecker was to forcibly search the homes of Riga Jews and arrest male residents — the purpose of the order was to provoke Jews to riot but this did not occur.
-On the night of 4 July, the Arajs Kommando were one of main participants in the burning of Riga's synagogues.
+Their first order from Stahlecker was to forcibly search the homes of Riga Jews and arrest male residents – the purpose of the order was to provoke Jews to riot but this did not occur.
+On the night of 4 July, the Arajs Kommando were participants in the burning of Riga's synagogues.
 Men of the unit did not allow the firefighters to save the synagogues, ordering them to only prevent the fires from spreading to neighbouring buildings.
-During the chaos in Riga, members were involved in the looting of Jewish houses.
+Several hundred Jews were burned alive in the synagogues.
+During the ensuing chaos in Riga, Kommando members (and others) looted Jewish houses.
 As can be seen in contemporary Nazi newsreels, these attacks were part of a campaign to create the perception that the Holocaust in the Baltics was local, and not Nazi-directed.

 Commemoration of this event has been chosen for marking Holocaust Memorial Day in present-day Latvia.

-The Arajs Kommando subsequently took part in increasingly violent events such as the Liepāja massacres, as well as the liquidation of Jews from the Riga Ghetto and several thousand German Jews deported from Central Europe.
-They served as guards at the Rumbula massacre of 30 November and 8 December 1941, although the actual killing was carried out by 12 German Schutzpolizei personnel assigned to the operation.
-Some of its men also served as guards at the Jungfernhof and Salaspils concentration camps.
-A squad of 10 men from the Arajs Kommando served as executioners during the Dünamünde Action in Riga on 15 and 26 March 1942.